This tutorial demonstrates how to add and group radio buttons in Excel.

-1. In a case that the first radio button is positioned in a cell (in this case B2), you can position a cursor in the right lower corner of cell B2 until it changes to the black cross.
+- With the first radio button positioned in a cell (here, B2), you can position the cursor in the lower-right corner of cell B2 until it changes to a black cross.

-2. Now drag the cursor and drop it at Row 13, as you need to create 11 more radio buttons.
+- Now drag the cursor and drop it at Row 13 to create 11 more radio buttons.

-Finally, you need to change manually text of every radio button to the appropriate month.
+Finally, change manually text of every radio button to the appropriate month.
 After that, the radio buttons group looks like this.

 Group Option Buttons

-In case when you have multiple questions and multiple option buttons for each question, you will need to group radio buttons by question.
-Let’s say that, in addition from months, you also have products radio buttons in Column C. In this case, you would like to get one month (in cell D2), and one product (in D3) as an answer.
-Now, if you select May and Speakers, you get 16 in cell D2.
+If you have multiple questions and multiple option buttons for each question, group radio buttons by question.
+In addition to months, you also have products radio buttons in Column C. Say you want to get one month (in cell D2), and one product (in D3) as an answer.
+Now, if you select May and Speakers, you get the value 16 in cell D2.

-This happens, because Excel puts all option buttons in one group, and in this case, you can select only one option from the existing 17.
-To create two radio buttons groups (one for months and the other for products), you need to add a group box for each group.
-To do this, follow these steps.
+This happens, because Excel puts all option buttons in one group; you can select only one option from the existing 17.
+To create two radio buttons groups (one for months and the other for products), add a group box for each group.

-2. Now the cursor turns into the cross, and you have to position and draw the group box.
-In the first group box, you have to put all radio buttons for months.
+- The cursor turns into a cross.
+Position and draw the group box.
+In the first group box, you must add all radio buttons for months.
 Therefore, you should draw the first group box around cells B2:B13.

-As a result of this step, the group box for months is created.
-Now you need to repeat these two steps and create a group box around radio buttons for products (cells B2:B6).
+- This step creates the group box for months.
+Now repeat Steps 1 and 2 and create a group box around radio buttons for products (cells B2:B6).
 If you now link product radio buttons to cell D3, you should have the selected index for months in D2, and for products in D3.